 HCP engagement sans digital channels is one of the simplest communication models.

-A sales executive making a “clinic visit”, striking a clinical dialogue based on physician’s behavioral traits (prescribing habits, brand loyalty, etc), and encouraging adoption.
+A sales executive making a “clinic visit”, striking a clinical dialogue based on the physician’s behavioral traits (prescribing habits, brand loyalty, etc.), and encouraging adoption.
 It’s all tactical, smooth, and involves traditional HCP segmentation.

 Now digital adoption is accelerating among doctors, and their relationships with sales executives/MSLs are revolving more around customized interactions and “Knowledge Sharing”, instead of being transactional.

 In this expanding and evolving ecosystem, a multi-channel engagement strategy is indispensable.
 But does this strategy require additional layers of HCP segmentation?
 Absolutely!